budavariam/budavariam.github.io/_posts/2021-01-20-clipboard-goodies.md

 ### Windows

 Windows has builtin [clip.exe](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/clip).
-Unfortunately it can only copy TO the clipboardd, can not read from it.
+Unfortunately, it can only copy TO the clipboard, can not read from it.

 If you need access to the clipboard you need to use [Get-Clipboard](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-clipboard?view=powershell-7.1)